 Roll and Write

-Another activity that students will be doing all year is a roll-and-write-center.
-So this activity is a great introduction to it.
+Another activity for teaching colors that students will be doing all year is a roll-and-write-center.
+So this activity is a great introduction to teaching colors.
 This will also encourage your students to use the color words that you probably already have posted on your walls.
 Often times, if we don’t encourage students to use the information we have on our classroom walls, those charts just become wallpaper.

 Color Board Game